 - Old small garden pots, roof tiles or bricks.

-Make sure to collect large leaves, branches, logs or some kind of turf to place on top and keep your bug hotel as dry as possible.
+Make sure to collect large leaves, branches, logs or some turf to place on top and keep your bug hotel as dry as possible.
 Keep materials natural and be wary of items that can harm animals.

 How to make a bug hotel in your garden